 Your Name: Date:

 Date of Alleged Incident(s):

-Name of Person(s) you have a complaint against:
+Name of Person(s) you have a complaint against ::

 List any witnesses that were present:

 Where did the incident(s) occur?

-Please describe the events or conduct that are the much factual detail as possible (i.e. specific statem involved; any verbal statements; what did you d additional pages, if needed): ents; what, if any, physical contact was
+Please describe the events or conduct that are much factual detail as possible (i.e. specific sta involved; any verbal statements; what did yo additional pages, if needed): tements; what, if any, physical contact was

-I hereby authorize CMP to disclose the information pursuing its investigation.
-I hereby certify that t complaint is true and correct and complete to the be understand providing false information in this regard and including termination. he information I have provided in this st of my knowledge and belief.
+I hereby authorize CMP to disclose the informat pursuing its investigation.
+I hereby certify th complaint is true and correct and complete to the understand providing false information in this reand including termination. at the information I have provided in this e best of my knowledge and belief.
 I further

 Date:

 Signature of Complainant

 Print Name

-To be completed by California Montessori Project:
+To be completed by California Montessori Project t :

 Received by: Date:

 Follow up Meeting with Complainant held on: